NinidoAB/test/README.md

 asdfasdf

 All deployment to Dev env must go trough the CI-Deploy pipeline!
+Credentials to the account are: username="superadmin"
+Password="just-for-show"